Skip to content

 extends fun storeMaybeRef(self: Builder, cell: Cell?): Builder;

-If the cell is not null, stores 11 as a single bit and then reference cell into the copy of the Builder.
+If the cell is not null, stores 11 as a single bit and then a reference to cell into a copy of the Builder.
 Returns that copy.

 As a single Cell can store up to 44 references, attempts to store more throw an exception with exit code 8: Cell overflow.